dkhr/record-locator/README.md

 ## What is a 'Record Locator'?
 A record locator is an alphanumeric string that represents an integer.

-A record locator can be used to provide human-readable representation of a database primary key, providing users with a short, easy to read and pronounceable string.
-Record locators can be useful when you need to generate a document reference, confirmation number, reservation number or a booking references to share with your users.
+A record locator can be used to provide a human-readable representation of a database primary key, providing users with a short, easy-to-read and pronounceable string.
+Record locators can be useful when you need to generate a document reference, confirmation number, reservation number or a booking reference to share with your users.

-*[DKHR](https://dkhr.com/)* uses record locators to provide [Taxfox](https://taxfox.co.uk/) customers an easy way to  reference PDF documents associated to them.
+[DKHR](https://dkhr.com/) uses record locators to provide [Taxfox](https://taxfox.co.uk/) customers with an easy way to reference PDF documents associated to them.

 ### Examples
 * The integer `8128` encodes to the record locator `9Y2`